apache/spark/core/src/main/resources/error/README.md

 1. Check if an appropriate error class already exists in `error-class.json`.
    If true, skip to step 3.
 Otherwise, continue to step 2.
 2. Add a new class to `error-class.json`; keep in mind the invariants below.
-3. Check if the exception type already extends `SparkError`.
+3. Check if the exception type already extends `SparkThrowable`.
    If true, skip to step 5.
 Otherwise, continue to step 4.
-4. Mix `SparkError` into the exception.
+4. Mix `SparkThrowable` into the exception.
 5. Throw the exception with the error class and message parameters.

 ### Before